NerdSooma/hello-world/README.md

 # hello-world

-My life begun in an environment that had bits
+My life is an environment of bits